Automated bank reconciliation: A complete guide

 Bank reconciliation is the process of matching your internal financial records with your bank statements to make sure everything adds up.
 This practice confirms your books align with your bank's records, helping you catch errors, unauthorized transactions, or potential expense fraud.

-But manually reconciling bank statements is time-consuming and error-prone, which can have downstream impacts on your financial planning and decision-making.
+Manually reconciling bank statements is time-consuming and error-prone, and the downstream impacts on financial planning and decision-making can be significant.
 Automated bank reconciliation helps solve these issues.
-According to Straits Research, the global market for reconciliation software in banking is projected to reach $6.44 billion by 2032, reflecting the growing recognition of automation's value in financial operations.
+According to Straits Research, the global market for reconciliation software in banking is projected to reach $8.6 million by 2034, up from $2.34 million in 2025, reflecting the growing recognition of automation's value in financial operations.

 Traditional bank reconciliation involves manually checking each entry in your company's internal ledger against your bank statement line by line, whether in a paper spreadsheet or in software like Excel.